 Bishop Mayer was ordained deacon in 1992 by the Rt.
 Rev. Donis Patterson and ordained priest in 1993 by the Rt.
 Rev. James Stanton, both in the Episcopal Diocese of Dallas.
 He then served as curate at St. James Episcopal Church in Texarkana before being called to the Church of the Heavenly Rest in Abilene – first as associate rector in 1994, and then as rector in 1995.
 He was consecrated as bishop of the Diocese of Northwest Texas on March 21, 2009, in Lubbock.
-The Mayers have two grown children, both married, and two grandchildren.
+The Mayers have two grown children, both married, and three grandchildren.

 The Rt.
 Rev. Rayford B. High, Jr.

 Assisting Bishop Rayford B. High, Jr. served as provisional bishop of the Diocese of Fort Worth from November 2012 to June 2015.
 Prior to that, he served as bishop suffragan of the Diocese of Texas from 2003-Spring 2012.
 He was canon for pastoral ministries and the diocesan liaison to St. Luke’s Episcopal Hospital when he was elected bishop suffragan.
 As bishop suffragan, he oversaw congregations in the Northeast, San Jacinto and Southeast Convocations.
 Prior to becoming Canon for Pastoral Ministries, Bishop High served in parish ministry for 32 years, most recently as rector of St. Paul’s, Waco.